About Oregon Extended

 Essentialization –– The systematic and explicit process used by BRT to reduce the depth, breadth, and complexity of the CCSS, the Oregon Science Standards, and the NGSS.
 The Essentialized Standards resultant from this process were used for all new item development for the ORExt.
 All items on the new ORExt are designed to align directly with the Essentialized Standards, which are, in turn, linked to the relevant grade level academic content standards.

-Full Physical Support (scored 1 on Prerequisite Skills training) –– Student receives support such as hand-over-hand to complete the item successfully.
+Full Physical Support –– Student receives support such as hand-over-hand to complete the item successfully.

 IEP –– Individualized Education Program, defining the special education and related services needed for a student to access and progress in the general education curriculum.